sail-sg/DiffMemorize/README.md

 `$outdir` refers to the folder including all model snapshots.

-**Step IV**: Modify the value of factor, and then repeat Step I-III and find the Effective Model Memorization (EMM).
+**Step IV**: Gradually increase the training dataset size $|\mathcal{D}|$, and then repeat Step I to Step III and find the Effective Model Memorization (EMM).

+**Step V**: Modify the value of the evaluated factor, and then repeat Step I to Step IV to observe the effect of this factor to memorization.

-We provide all the scripts to reproduce our experimental results in the paper in following subsections.
+We provide all the scripts to reproduce our experimental results in the paper.

 * Data distribution $P$: refer to `scripts/data_distribution.md`.
 Here we highlight that data dimension has significant contributions to memorization in diffusion models.